 Locomotor training for spinal cord injury care at Mayo Clinic

-- Moraweitz C, et al. Effects of locomotor training after incomplete spinal cord injury: A systematic review.
+- Morrison SA, et al. Longitudinal recovery and reduced costs after 120 sessions of locomotor training for motor incomplete spinal cord injury.
 Archives of Physical Medicine and Rehabilitation.
-2013;94:2297.
+In press.
+Accessed Feb.
+10, 2018.

 Locomotor training for spinal cord injury